B. E. Vijayam: Education

 After initial studies in schools across Andhra Pradesh, wherever his father (Bunyan Joseph) was transferred, Vijayam moved to Madras Christian College, Tambaram for a pre-University course (PUC).
 For undergraduate studies, he enrolled at Andhra University, Waltair, in 1953 and pursued graduate and postgraduate courses specialising in Geology.
 He was a direct student of Professor Calamur Mahadevan and U. Aswathanarayana and imbibed the subtle nuances for research which infused in him a flair for scientific research throughout his career in geological sciences.
 One of his companions during his study days at Waltair included the Theologian G. D. Melanchthon, AELC.
-Vijayam was awarded with an M. Sc. in 1957.
+Vijayam was awarded with an MSc in 1957.

-Vijayam also pursued a Ph.
-D. programme during his early years at Osmania University, Secunderabad, on the topic Sedimentation in the upper proterozoic near Kurnool under the supervision of Prof. S. Balakrishna and was awarded a doctorate in the year 1965.
+Vijayam also pursued a PhD programme during his early years at Osmania University, Secunderabad, on the topic Sedimentation in the upper proterozoic near Kurnool under the supervision of Prof. S. Balakrishna and was awarded a doctorate in the year 1965.
 He also spent time at Northwestern University, Evanston (United States) as a Postdoctoral researcher through the benevolence of Fulbright Program and also published a research article, Tectonic framework of sedimentation in the northwestern part of the San Andreqa fault zone at Park field, California on his return to India.

 Career

 Vijayam joined the ranks of Geological Survey of India in 1961.
-He then moved to academics and joined Osmania University, Secunderabad, A State-run university, where he also pursued a Ph.
-D. programme.
+He then moved to academics and joined Osmania University, Secunderabad, A State-run university, where he also pursued a PhD programme.
 In 1965 and became a lecturer in the same university.
 Over the years, he rose to the ranks of a reader and professor and in 1984, he became head of the Department of Geology and chairperson of the board of studies.